 Who I am

 My name is Théa (it rhymes with “Princess Leia”).
 I live in the Pacific Northwest, among the ferns and slugs and spectacular falls.
 Mitch, my husband of fifteen years, makes a mean pot of Earl Grey tea with just the right amount of honey.
 Our daughters, Lydia, Sarah, Phoebe, and Josephine are 9, 7, 4 and 2.

-My other interests include: singing silly songs, singing serious songs, planting poppies, writing for you, writing for my daughters, and working as a contributing editor for the beautiful and theologically rich magazine, Deeply Rooted.
+My other interests include: singing silly songs, singing serious songs, planting poppies, painting, writing for you, writing for my daughters, and working as a contributing editor for the beautiful and theologically rich magazine, Deeply Rooted.
 We live in a one hundred and eleventy-year-old house with two cats, a piano, and a vegetable garden.

 But beneath all of those things, I am a Christian who loves the Lord and values his Word, and who strives to reflect his love in every aspect of my life—particularly for the sake of those little ones who watch my every move.